• Skip to main content

 The traditional Terremoto cocktail is made with just a few ingredients:

 • Pineapple Ice Cream: This key ingredient gives Terremoto a unique flavor and creamy texture.
-The pineapple ice cream is responsible for the drink’s cloudy appearance.
-Pineapple ice cream is also hard to find in the US, so I’m giving you options.
+The pineapple ice cream is responsible for the drink's cloudy appearance.
+Pineapple ice cream is also hard to find in the US, so I'm giving you options on the recipe card.

 Other Chilean drinks we recommend: Easy pisco sour, borgoña.